Policies

 Financial Conflict of Interest Policy

-The purpose of the Financial Conflict of Interest Policy is to promote objectivity in research by establishing guidelines for reporting and resolving financial conflicts of interest for research.
+The purpose of this Policy is to promote objectivity in research by establishing guidelines for reporting and resolving financial conflicts of interest for research.
 This policy is intended to comply with regulations regarding financial conflicts of interest (“FCOI”) for Public Health Service (“PHS”) funded research, 42 C.F.R.
 Part 50, Subpart F and 45 C.F.R.
 Part 94 (the “Regulations”).
-Therefore, this policy applies to each Investigator who is planning to or is participating in PHS-funded research.
+This policy applies to all investigators working on a sponsored project.

 Allowable Costs for Sponsored Research and Programs